jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* Robin has the constitution in Joburg

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------